Muninder Adavelli

 Uploading and downloading of infringed content are done so much across the world that it amounts to about 24% of total internet bandwidth.

-The study by NBCUniversal also showed that over 300 million had infringed copyright at least once in their lifetime.
+A study by NBCUniversal also showed that over 300 million had infringed copyright at least once in their lifetime.
 These numbers indicate that piracy has been so normalized that it happens at an alarming rate.

 (NBC News)

 A Microsoft-funded study found that downloading pirated software often leads to malware infections.
-Those unlicensed or improperly licensed programs will likely contain Trojan horses, spyware, ransomware, etc., that can infect users' devices.
-Among those surveyed, only 23% claimed they didn't encounter a problem installing pirated software.
+Those unlicensed or improperly licensed programs will likely contain Trojan horses, spyware, ransomware, and others that can infect users’ devices.

 (Statista)